yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 crash when using the Vulkan API.
 This crash happened when blitting textures with different format types, something that points to a problem in the texture cache that will be addressed in a future PR.

-[Blinkhawk](https://github.com/FernandoS27) also updated the Vulkan headers to introduce a [fix and implemented logical operations](https://github.com/yuzu-emu/yuzu/pull/7599).
+[Blinkhawk](https://github.com/FernandoS27) also updated the Vulkan headers to introduce a [fix an extension and implemented logical operations](https://github.com/yuzu-emu/yuzu/pull/7599).
-These are tools used by Vulkan to describe and process data, in order to compose the frames that will later be sent to the screen.
+Both the extension and these logical operations are used by Vulkan to describe and process data, in order to compose the frames that will later be sent to the screen.
-This PR fixes the sand and shadow graphical issues in `The Legend of Zelda: Skyward Sword`, and also those observed in the shadows of `Xenoblade Chronicles 2`.
+This PR fixes the sand and shadow graphical problems in The Legend of Zelda: Skyward Sword, and also the shadow problems in seen on Xenoblade Chronicles 2.

 {{< single-title-imgs-compare
 	"When you invert the polarity of your HDR display (Xenoblade Chronicles 2)"